 Age Discrimination Attorneys

-We represent victims of age discrimination in actions brought under the Age Discrimination in Employment Act (ADEA) and state anti-discrimination laws.
+Our experienced age discrimination lawyers represent victims of age discrimination in actions brought under the Age Discrimination in Employment Act (ADEA) and state anti-discrimination laws.
 Recently firm Principal Eric Bachman, in conjunction with co-counsel, secured a $1.3 million jury verdict in an age discrimination case.
-In addition, Bachman is frequently quoted in the media offering his unique insights about discrimination laws, including in this recent article: Sloppy company communication leads to age discrimination lawsuit.